Frances Gray Patton: Biography

-Patton published Good Morning Miss Dove in 1954 which became a bestseller.
+In 1954, Patton published Good Morning Miss Dove, which became a bestseller.
 The book, which tells the story of a beloved geography teacher in a small town, originated from an earlier story Patton wrote titled The Terrible Miss Dove.
 Charles Poore wrote in The New York Times that the novel was "ruthlessly sentimental" and "a cheerful mixture of Goodbye Mr. Chips and Mary Poppins, with touches of the rigorous way to salvation from Life With Father."
-The book was featured as a Book of the Month Club selection and made into a successful 1955 film starring Jennifer Jones in the title role.
+The book was featured as a Book of the Month Club selection and was made into a successful 1955 film starring Jennifer Jones in the title role.

 Patton published another short story collection in 1959 titled A Piece of Luck and a final collection in 1969 titled 28 Stories.
 In addition to writing, she taught creative writing courses at both Duke University and the University of North Carolina.

 Patton's stories of Southern life and manners eventually earned her the nickname The Jane Austen of the South.

-She died at the age of 94 at Duke University Medical Center in Durham, North Carolina.
+She died at 94 at Duke University Medical Center in Durham, North Carolina.